 When we started with our eldest, I had made a list of all the things that I wanted in the school.
 Since we cannot find all the qualities in one school, I also made a list of things that I would drop from the list if circumstances arose.
 This list making habit has helped me make an informed decision.

-I am sharing this guide in a printable PDF format at the end of the post.
-Scroll down to get it.
-But first, please read through this guide…
+Get this guide in a printable PDF format at the end of the post.

 2. Know that your Priorities may change with time.